 “How does the selling part work?”, you might ask.
 Well, for this part, you’ll want to send them back to your brand hub.

-Each of your publishing platforms can have a different landing page setup to send your visitors to.
+Each of your multiplatform publishing network’s platforms can have a different landing page setup to send your visitors to.
 This approach might be advisable due to various reasons like audience type, gender, age, offer, etc. It’s very important to setup the landing page the right way and track everything that could count as part of the Buyer’s Journey, (fancy marketing talk for the path from cold visitor to a paid customer).

 If you have multiple products to sell, each offer should have different landing page.
 You don’t want to confuse prospects by sending every recipient of every offer to a single impossible-to-digest landing page.
 Here we need to respect the concept of “white space” and enclosure of content based upon the intent stage i the Buyer’s Journey.